The time of bootstrap percolation in two dimensions: Large

 The six droplets to which we need to apply these definitions are the following:

 Clearly droplets $S_1$, $S_3$ and $S_5$ all have dimensions $(m-2,m+1)$, while droplets $S_2$, $S_4$ and $S_6$ all have dimensions $(m+1,m-2)$.
-(See Figure \ref{fi:twoSs}
+(See Figure \ref{fi:twoSs}.)

-It is easy to see that if $D_1$ is good but $D$ is bad then at least two disjoint $S_i$ are not traversable, or at least one of the $S_i$ is traversable but not quickly traversable.
-The probability of the first of these is at most $15m^2(1-p)^{4m-8}$.
-To bound the probability of the second, suppose without loss of generality that $S_1$ is traversable but not quickly traversable, and let $X_i$ be the position of the first initially infected site (or pair of sites) along the $i$th double row $[(2,m+i-1),(m-1,m+i)]$, counting from the left, for $i=1,\dots,m$ (see Figure \ref{fi:etaineq}).
+It is easy to see that if $D_1$ is good but $D$ is bad then either at least two disjoint $S_i$ are not traversable, or at least one of the $S_i$ is traversable but not quickly traversable.
+Indeed, were at least two of the $S_i$ quickly traversable, then the total time it would take $D$ to fill would be at most $Bm/p + 48m/p + m < 2Bm/p$, since $B\geq 50$, so $D$ would be good.

+The probability that at least two disjoint $S_i$ are not traversable is at most $15m^2(1-p)^{4m-8}$.
+To bound the probability that at least one of the $S_i$ is traversable but not quickly traversable, suppose without loss of generality that $S_1$ has this property, and let $X_i$ be the position of the first initially infected site (or pair of sites) along the $i$th double row $[(2,m+i-1),(m-1,m+i)]$, counting from the left, for $i=1,\dots,m$ (see Figure \ref{fi:etaineq}).
 Note that the time it takes $S_1$ to fill given that the row immediately below it is initially full is at most

-If this quantity is greater then $25m/p$ then, crudely,
+If this quantity is greater then $24m/p$ then, crudely,

 Each of the sums on the left-hand side consists of independent Geometric random variables, so the probability that one of the sums is greater than $10m/p$ is just the probability that a $\bin(10m/p,p)$ random variable is less than $m/2$.
 This probability is